 Check out the following engaging video on PANCE!
 It has a wealth of information to prepare you for taking the initial exam, including how to register, what to expect on test day and when you will receive your score.
-After watching the video, read more on eligibility and registration requirements below.
+After watching the video, read more on eligibility and registration requirements available to the left.

 To be eligible for PANCE, you must graduate from a program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) as a Physician Assistant Program.
 PA program graduates will be deemed to have graduated from an accredited program if their PA educational program was accredited at the time of their matriculation.

 **Even if you have earned a medical degree from another country, you must still graduate from an accredited PA program to take PANCE.